 Last but not least, the Ponce Beach is right there, too.
 I can’t say it is a really nice beach, but it is a nice place to cool off under the few trees with your feet in the water.
 While I didn’t like the dark sand, I will admit it has some great scenery, with views to Isla Caja de Muertos.
 We got some nice photos while we walking along the beach looking for shells and sea glass!

-Restrooms are available along the boardwalk, but cleanliness is questionable, and bring your own TP.
-A few don’t have lights, so be prepared for that.
+Restrooms are available along the area, but cleanliness is questionable, and bring your own TP.

 To get there, take exit 104A from Route 52, then follow Route 12 south.
 You’ll have to drive through an industrial/port area … just follow the road to the parking area, where there is plenty of free parking.